Crown Prince Sado: Onset of mental disorder

 Lady Hyegyŏng, Sado's wife, wrote a memoir in 1805 detailing their life together.
-She records that the prince suffered a severe illness in 1745, during which he often lost consciousness.
-Although he recovered, the tense relationship between Sado and his father King Yeongjo led to him experiencing severe anxiety whenever in his father's presence.
+She records that the prince suffered a serious illness in 1745, during which he often lost consciousness.
+Although he recovered, the tense relationship between Sado and his father, King Yeongjo, led to him experiencing extreme anxiety whenever in his father's presence.
 When Sado came of age at 15, his father appointed him regent, giving him the power to make decisions on administrative matters.
-Yeongjo wanted Sado to have an experience of ruling the country.
-At the same time, Yeongjo wanted stronger power.
-During Sado's regency, the dispute between Soron and Noron became stronger, much to Yeongjo's disappointment.
-Lady Hyegyŏng describes King Yeongjo as perpetually dissatisfied with whichever course of action Sado chose.
-Yeongjo also did not permit Sado to visit the ancestral tombs until as late as 1756, nor was he allowed to attend auspicious court events.
-Yeongjo also always made sure to chastise his son in front of a large crowd, either of ladies-in-waiting or eunuchs.
-As a result, Sado formed a strong bond with his sister Princess Hwahyeop, who was similarly disfavoured by their father.
-When she died in 1752, Sado was reported to have grieved intensely.
+During his regency, the disputes between the Soron and Noron factions became stronger, much to Yeongjo's disappointment.
+Lady Hyegyŏng describes the king as perpetually dissatisfied with whichever course of action Sado chose.
+Moreover, Yeongjo often chastised his son in front of a large crowd, either of palace ladies or eunuchs.
+As a result, Sado formed a strong bond with his elder sister Princess Hwahyeop, who was similarly disliked by their father.
+When she passed away in 1752, Sado was reported to have grieved intensely.

 In 1752, Sado read a Taoist text called Okchugyeong.
 Whilst reading, he hallucinated that he saw the Thunder God.
-Henceforth, he was terrified of thunder and refused to touch any object engraved with the characters of the book.
+Court records also reveal that Yeongjo once scolded Sado by declaring that "the thunder on the previous night was a warning that [Sado] should develop moral virtue".
+Henceforth, Sado was terrified of thunder and refused to touch any object engraved with the word.

-Sado took a secondary consort, Yang-je (Royal Noble Consort Suk), with whom he had a son in 1754.
-Terrified of his father's anger, Sado forced her to take abortive medicines, but still, the child was born safely.
+Also around 1752, Sado favored a palace maid named Im Yu-hye (posthumously Concubine Suk), and she later became pregnant.
+Fearing his father's reprimand, Sado forced her to take abortive medicine, but nevertheless, the child was born safely.
 Arrangements for the delivery and housing were made by Lady Hyegyŏng.